< class="qld__page-alerts--heading qld__display-lg">Under review

 • qld__icon--trail: use this class if the icon is placed after the text.

-In the example below, the icon is used as a leading element before the text "Close".
-The SVG has a class qld__icon--lead which ensures it's placed before the text.
+In the first example below, the icon is used as a leading element before the text "Close".
+The SVG has the class qld__icon--lead which ensures it's placed before the text.
+The icon does not require an aria label describing its action.

 Example